canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/2019-01-23-meeting-minutes.md

   * Adam:
     * Might need a GC champion actually pushing an OSS solution as a success story for all other departments
   * Andrew:
-    * Links to Cloud Nativ
+    * Links to Cloud Native

-### Previous meeting minutese initiative.
+### Previous meeting minutes initiative.

 * Solutions can now mostly be offered as a SaaS
   * Adam:
     * This is a solid candidate for the OSAB to provide as a success story and make the case for OSS.
   * Andrew: